j3-productions/pantheon/README.md

 6. If your API key was valid, you should now see the files stored in your Slate.
   ![img](https://i.imgur.com/HbyzW1n.png)

-### Search Functionality
+## Search Functionality

-## Simple Search
+### Simple Search
 You can use the search bar to search over file names.
 1. The search bar can also be expanded to reveal search criteria such as file extension, privacy level, and file owner.
-To expand the search bar, click on the downward carrot to the left of the magnifying glass icon.
+To expand the search bar, click on the downward caret to the left of the magnifying glass icon.
   ![img](https://i.imgur.com/XD4R4Gg.png)

 2. Once you've entered in the details of your search query, press the magnifying glass button to obtain the results
   ![img](https://i.imgur.com/1Sh2nt5.png)

-## Search inside your pals network
+### Search inside your pals network
 TODO